Kinetic bombardment: Further examples

 Halo features the Magnetic Accelerator Cannon (MAC), or Mass Accelerator Cannon, as the primary weapon system employed by the United Nations Space Command (UNSC) on its warships and orbital defense platforms.
 Essentially large coilguns, MACs are capable of firing a variety of ammunition types varying on the model and bore, ranging from hyper-dense kinetic kill slugs to sub-caliber rounds to semi-autonomous drone missiles.
 Most predominantly featured in Halo Wars and Halo Wars 2, the MAC is an ability that allows the player to utilize the UNSC Spirit of Fires point-defense MAC for pinpoint orbital bombardment, allowing the player to heavily damage or destroy enemy units.
 However, there are variants of the MAC platforms mounted to various ships and stations, with the most powerful being able to fire a 3,000-ton projectile at anywhere between 0.4% and 25% the speed of light.

-In Seveneves (2015) by Neal Stephenson, kinetic orbital bombardment occurs as a natural consequence of the Moon’s fragmentation, resulting in a sustained bombardment of Earth by high-velocity lunar debris.
+In Seveneves (2015) by Neal Stephenson, kinetic orbital bombardment occurs as a natural consequence of the Moon's fragmentation, resulting in a sustained bombardment of Earth by high-velocity lunar debris.
 The impact energy of these fragments causes widespread devastation, leading to the collapse of civilization.
 Unlike conventional orbital strikes, this event highlights the destructive potential of natural celestial mechanics, framing kinetic bombardment as an existential threat.

 The film G.I.
-Joe: Retaliation depicts the destruction of Central London with a tungsten rod dropped from a satellite system.
+Joe: Retaliation (2013) depicts the destruction of Central London with a tungsten rod dropped from a satellite system.

 In Death's End (2010) by Cixin Liu, kinetic orbital bombardment is depicted through the use of near-light-speed projectiles, where objects are accelerated to relativistic velocities to maximize destructive energy.
 These strikes are capable of triggering planetary-scale catastrophes, as even small masses, when moving at a significant fraction of the speed of light, release immense kinetic energy upon impact.
 Unlike traditional orbital bombardment, which relies on gravity-assisted or mass-driver-launched projectiles, these attacks are executed with extreme precision using advanced acceleration technologies.
 This portrayal highlights the existential threat of relativistic warfare, where the sheer energy of kinetic strikes renders planetary defenses nearly obsolete.

+In the video game Risk of Rain 2, players can unlock a skill called "OGM-72 'DIABLO' Strike" that allows them to call in a delayed kinetic strike from the UES Safe Travels, a spaceship orbiting the planet the game takes place in.
+The attack deals a profoundly high amount of damage.